 Why do We Miss?

-The science behind archery hunting, especially game species like white-tailed deer, continues to improve by leaps and bounds each and every year.
+The science behind archery hunting, especially game species like white-tailed deer, continues to improve by leaps and bounds each and every year.?
 Most of the advances in bow hunting are designed to help the hunter minimize their risk of missing their target while at the same time extending their effective range.
-From GoldTip Arrows to Limbsavers, all of today’s bow hunting accessories are designed to help you to reduce weight, make your arrows fly faster, harder, and increase your accuracy.
+All of today?s bow hunting accessories are designed to help you to reduce weight, make your arrows fly faster, harder, and increase your accuracy.?
 So why do we still miss?

 Rushing the Shot